Water Damage Statistics

 Water Contamination Levels

-• Category 1 or white water originates from a hygienic source such as a water supply line or melted snow.
+• Category 1 is white water, which originates from a hygienic source such as a water supply line, rainwater or melted snow.

-• Category 2 or grey water has been exposed to contaminants, such as rainwater, bath or shower water, discharge from a washing machine or dishwasher, aquariums, etc.
+• Category 2 is grey water, which has been exposed to contaminants, such as bath or shower water, discharge from a washing machine or dishwasher, aquariums, etc.

-• Category 3 or black water is hazardous.
-It may contain pathogenic or toxigenic contaminants from sources like sewage, toilet backflows, seawater, river or lake water, and water containing toxic substances.
-This includes all floodwater.
+• Category 3 is black water, which is highly dangerous and may contain pathogenic or toxigenic contaminants from sources like sewage, toilet backflows, seawater, river or lake water, and water containing toxic substances.
+All floodwater is Category 3.

 Untreated Water Damage